kroma-network/kroma-specs/specs/experimental/validator-system-v2/validator-manager.md

 To become a validator, the first step is to register to the Validator Manager with at least `MIN_REGISTER_AMOUNT` of KRO tokens.
-Upon registration, they initiate a [vault](./asset-manager.md#composition-of-asset-manager) via self-delegation and set commission rate and maximum change rate of the commission rate.
-The commission rate is the percentage that the validator takes from the output reward, and the maximum change rate is the maximum range of the commission rate that the validator can change at once.
-If `COMMISSION_RATE_MIN_CHANGE_SECONDS` has not elapsed since the last time the validator changed the commission rate, the validator cannot change it again.
-These information and safeguards can help delegators choose which validators to delegate to.
+Upon registration, they initiate a [vault](./asset-manager.md#composition-of-asset-manager) via self-delegation and set commission rate and dedicated withdraw account.
+The commission rate is the percentage that the validator takes from the output reward.
+When the validator requests for commission rate change, he must wait for `COMMISSION_CHANGE_DELAY_SECONDS` to elapse from the moment of requesting commission rate change.
+This safeguard can help delegators choose which validators to delegate to.

 The `Validator` struct that represents the information of the validator is defined as follows: